mcknightlabs/rtmup/_posts/goal/2018-01-29-galapagos.md

 * Puerto Ayora’s main grocery story, which sells essentials like TP, is west of the pier.
 There are several other shops selling similar goods scattered throughout the area.

 ## Meals
-* There are lots of restaurants that open up for dinner along ...
-Everyone dines outside together.
-The atmosphere is great.
-Soak it in at least once.
+* There are lots of restaurants along Charles Binford Ave.
+On most nights, there were about 75-100 people eating at tables in the middle of the street.
+The atmosphere was great.
-* **Galápagos Deli** – This is a great place for breakfast.
+* **Galápagos Deli** – This place is great for breakfast.
 A tip from watching locals – save some of the bread they give you – it's a lot – and make a breakfast sandwich with it.
 * **Isla Grille** – This was our go-to lunch and dinner spot.
 The wifi was hard to beat anywhere else on Santa Cruz.
 There was also a decent pizza place next door.

 ## Coffee (nothing amazing)